paezha/Spatial-Statistics-Course/Github Book/_book/00-Installation.md

 2. About the RStudio Interactive Development Environment.
 3. About packages in R.

-##	R: The open statistical computing project
+##	R: The Open Statistical Computing Project

 ### What is R?